If you pay inheritance tax late, you must pay late-payment interest

 If you have not paid your inheritance tax, your monthly tax summary will include a payment reminder.

-You will receive 1 to 3 reminders in the tax summary before we transfer the overdue inheritance tax to the enforcement authorities.
-The number of reminders depends on your tax debt.
+You will receive three reminders in the tax summary before we transfer the overdue inheritance tax to the enforcement authorities.

 You will always receive a notification in your tax summary before we transfer your overdue taxes to the enforcement authorities.
 The third reminder is sent two years after the due date of the first inheritance tax instalment.
 Late-payment interest is calculated on the unpaid instalments normally.